mohamedabuemira/documentation/content/administration/odoo_sh/overview/introduction.rst

     :width: 700
     :height: 394

-The documentation will help you go live with your Odoo.sh project in no time.
+The documentation will help you go live with your Odoo. sh project in no time.